opencast/opencast/docs/guides/admin/docs/modules/metrics.md

 Available Metrics
 -----------------

-Metrics are retrieved directly from the service registry and describe the current work load of the Opencast cluster.
-There should usually be no need for monitoring several serves of a cluster.
+Opencast metrics are retrieved directly from the service registry and describe the current work load of the Opencast cluster.
+There should usually be no need for monitoring Opencast metrics on several servers of a cluster.
 All will produce identical metrics.
+The standard JVM metrics, however, are specific to each server.

-This available metrics allow monitoring the current cluster state when it comes to processing and should allow for good alerting rules:
+These available metrics allow monitoring the current cluster state when it comes to processing and should allow for good alerting rules:

 - How many workflows are being processed